cupid-ide/cupid/nuopcdocs/approach.rst

 ----------------------------------

 The cap template you placed in your source tree is in no way connected to your model.
+You should now add a call into your model's existing initialization subroutine(s).

+NUOPC defines a precise initialization sequence--i.e., a series of steps that all NUOPC components are expected to take when starting up.
+This initialization sequence is encoded in the :term:`Initialize Phase Definition` (IPD), which includes several different versions in order to allow for extension of the initialization sequence for future releases of NUOPC and to support backward compatibility.
+See the :ref:`initseq` section for more information.

-Instead of tackling the full set of NUOPC initialization phases up front, we recommend that you start by adding calls in the cap's first initialization phase to your model's existing initialization routine(s).
+Instead of tackling the full NUOPC initialization sequence at this point in developing your cap, we recommend that you start by adding calls in your cap's first initialization phase to your model's existing initialization subroutine(s).
 A good place to do this is within the Advertise Fields initialization phase.
-You will need to add ``use`` statements at the top to import the relevant initialization subroutines from your model into the NUOPC cap module.
+You will need to add ``use`` statements at the top if your cap to import the relevant initialization subroutines from your model into the NUOPC cap module.
+See the code below for an example of where to add the call to your model's initialization subroutine(s).

 .. _callrunfromcap: